IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 location and data location properties may not be updated.

 > [!CAUTION]
-> Updating the identity properties of a media account may prevent Media Services from accessing account encryption keys and token signing keys stored in Azure Key Vault.
+> Updating the identity properties of a media account may prevent Media Services from accessing account encryption keys and token signing certificates stored in Azure Key Vault.
 The media account will be disabled if the account encryption key cannot be accessed.
-Streams that depend on a token signing key will fail to play.
+Streams that depend on a token signing certificate will fail to play if the certificate cannot be accessed.

 #### [C#](#tab/csharp)